Skip to content

 Before you start

-ZKP Auth is not a drop-in password replacement — it changes the data model (no password hashes) and the client-side flow (browser derives a keypair).
+ZKP Auth is not a drop-in password replacement — it changes the data model (no password hashes) and the client-side flow (browser generates a random keypair, stores it encrypted in IndexedDB).
 Plan a migration window and test thoroughly in a staging environment first.

 Overview